Octave Chanute

 Octave Chanute (February 18, 1832 – November 23, 1910) was a French-American civil engineer and aviation pioneer.
 He advised and publicized many aviation enthusiasts, including the Wright brothers.
 At his death, he was hailed as the father of aviation and the initial concepts of the heavier-than-air flying machine.

 Early life

-Octave Chanute was born in Paris to Elise and Joseph Chanut, professor at the Collège de France.
+Octave Chanut was born in Paris to Elise and Joseph Chanut, professor at the Collège de France.
 Octave and Joseph emigrated to the United States of America in 1838, when Joseph was named Vice President of Jefferson College in Louisiana.
-Octave attended private schools in New York.
-He added the "e" to his last name in his adult life.
+Moving to New York City, Octave attended private schools.
+He added the "e" to his last name when he applied for American Citizenship.
 In 1857, he married Anne Riddell James, with whom he had a son and three daughters.